2015 Sun Belt Conference Coach of the Year

 After taking baby steps in his first two seasons, Miles’ Panthers began to run midway through Year 3, winning their last four regular-season games to earn their berth in the AutoNation Cure Bowl.

-Along the way, Georgia State featured one of the nation’s top passing attacks, led by quarterback Nick Arbuckle, the Sun Belt Student-Athlete of the Year, and a bevy of talented receivers, including Sun Belt Freshman of the Year Penny Hart.
+Along the way, Georgia State featured one of the nation’s top passing attacks, led by quarterback Nick Arbuckle, the Sun Belt Student-Athlete of the Year, and a bevy of talented receivers, including Sun Belt Freshman of the Year and Freshman All-American Penny Hart.

-The prolific offense, which led the league in passing for the second straight year, was complemented by an improved defense.
+The prolific offense, which led the league in passing, was complemented by a defense that was, statistically, the most improved unit in the FBS.
 Both offense and defense were on display as the Panthers put an exclamation point on the regular season with a record-setting, 34-7 victory at in-state rival Georgia Southern.